Snoring and Sleep Apnea? -The Right Mattress Can Be an Easy Way Out

 Smart-Take!

 Choosing the right mattress can ease sleep apnea symptoms.
-Clinical research suggests that sleeping on your side or stomach is better for sleep apnea than sleeping on your back.
+Research suggests that sleeping on your side or stomach is better for sleep apnea than sleeping on your back.
 An adjustable bed that elevates your upper body can be helpful.
 Additionally, consider mattress firmness – soft to medium for side sleepers and firmer for back sleepers and stomach sleepers.

 Further, good support is essential to maintain proper spine alignment.
 Hypoallergenic mattresses are resistant to allergens like dust mites, and can also improve sleep apnea by addressing allergies.
 By selecting a mattress that aligns with these factors, you can potentially find relief from sleep apnea-related restlessness and enjoy a more comfortable sleep.